svc333/overview/glossary/glossary.md

 ### organization (org)
 {: #x2032585}

+- The entity that owns APIs or applications that use APIs.
+A provider organization owns APIs and associated plans, and can additionally own applications.
+A consumer organization owns only applications.
+An organization has at least one owner.
+An organization can be a project team, department, or division.
-The grouping methodology for users in IBM Cloud.
+- A grouping methodology for users in {{site.data.keyword.cloud_notm}}.
 Orgs are used to manage quotas.
 Users in an org share memory and service instance quotas.
 See also [domain](/docs/overview?topic=overview-glossary#x2021210), [space](/docs/overview?topic=overview-glossary#x2039442).

 ### origin server
 {: #x2210603}